dbarj/database/adb-migration/09-import-success-sapphire/import-success-sapphire.md

 When we executed CPAT for the *BLUE* database, there were some items on the "Review Required" action that we had for the target database:

-1. Database Links
+1. Database Links.

     ![Database Links](./images/blue-dblinks.png)

-2. External Tables
+2. External Tables.

     ![External Tables](./images/blue-external-tables.png)

-3. Directories
+3. Directories.

     ![Directories](./images/blue-directories.png)